 - Brands can improve mobile commerce performance by delivering an exceptional mobile experience, optimizing their website for organic search, and offering multiple payment methods.

 In 2020, there were 4.28 billion mobile internet users, meaning that more than 90% of people who use the internet did so with a mobile device.

 These individuals posted on social media, read the news, and watched movies.
-But, their behavior extended beyond entertainment.
-Many of those 4.28 billion people also bought and sold things.
+But their behavior extended beyond entertainment.
+They also bought and sold things through mobile commerce.

 Ecommerce changed where we purchase our products.
 Mobile commerce transformed how we purchase them.

 Read on to learn what mobile commerce is, current trends, and how you can improve m-commerce performance.

 Mobile commerce (also known as m-commerce) refers to any transaction that takes place through a mobile device such as smartphones or tablets.
 It includes ecommerce, but also goes far beyond it.